 Wilson’s first employment in America was with Alfred Godwin and Company in Philadelphia.
 His time with the firm was brief, as he began work with Louis Comfort Tiffany at his studio on New York City in 1893.
 Wilson advanced rapidly at Tiffany Studios where, in 1899 he was appointed to the head of the ecclesiastical department.
 Wilson was one of the few artists at Tiffany Studios who was recognized for his work during his own lifetime.
 He made significant efforts to gain recognition and maintain control over his work.
 Wilson’s designs from this period were executed in the American opalescent style, pioneered by Tiffany Studios.

-Though his name is largely linked to his work with Tiffany Studios, in his career of more than 50 years, Wilson was associated with at least six different firms: Heaton, Butler and Bayne, London, England; Alfred Godwin and Company, Philadelphia, Pennsylvania; Tiffany Studios, New York, New York; The Gorham Manufacturing Company, Providence, Rhode Island; The Los Angeles Art Glass Company; and The Judson Studios, Los Angeles, California.
+Though his name is largely linked to his work with Tiffany Studios, in his career of more than fifty years, Wilson was associated with at least six different firms: Heaton, Butler and Bayne, in London, England; Alfred Godwin and Company, in Philadelphia, Pennsylvania; Tiffany Studios, in New York, New York; The Gorham Manufacturing Company, in Providence, Rhode Island; The Los Angeles Art Glass Company; and The Judson Studios, in Los Angeles, California.

 Jeffrey Rush Higgins is a great-grandson of Frederick Wilson.